Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Results

-For comparison, the effect of defining the Reynolds number using the minimum pipe radius, $R_{\min}$, has also been tested.
-This choice improves agreement with the theoretical friction factor at all levels of waviness due to its conservative bias, but does so inconsistently.
-At low roughness levels, it overestimates the resistance; at higher roughness, it begins to underestimate it, although the error remains within $\pm 8\%$.
-By contrast, the harmonic mean radius provides a more balanced correction, reducing error across all tested cases while retaining a clearer physical interpretation.

-A related geometric approach was proposed by \citet{demaio}, who introduced the hydraulic radius $R_H=2S/V$, based on the fluid volume $V$ and the wetted surface area $S$.
-This metric captures the average cross-sectional efficiency of the conduit and also restores excellent agreement with the Hagen-Poiseuille law for mild corrugations (${\overline{R}/k}\gtrsim 5$).
-However, like the harmonic mean, De Maio’s correction fails at higher roughness, where recirculation and secondary flows emerge.
-These flow features distort the velocity profile and increase resistance in ways that purely geometric metrics, regardless of formulation, cannot capture.

-To account for these residual effects, we introduce an effective hydraulic radius $R_h$ obtained from the laminar simulations.
-It is defined in the spirit of an effective conductance as the radius of an equivalent straight pipe that has the same laminar flow resistance as the wavy pipe.
+For pipes with strong wall modulations, the effective radius that collapses the data for the friction factor onto the curve $f = 64/Re$ is in fact a hydraulic quantity just like the effective sandgrain roughness discussed in Sec.~\ref{sec::ks}.
+Therefore, the effective hydraulic radius $R_e$ is defined in the spirit of an effective conductance as the radius of an equivalent straight pipe that has the same laminar flow resistance as the wavy pipe.
 The Hagen-Poiseuille law thus gives